 According to American Writer, Willam Arthur Ward, “The mediocre teacher tells.
 The good teacher explains.
 The superior teacher demonstrates.
 The great teacher inspires.”
 There is little doubt that Professor K Ramachandra Rao, former Head Of Department of the Film Editing course at the Film & Television Institute of India (FTII), Pune, where he taught for 3 decades, belonged to the last category.
-A man who nurtured and taught some of the best film editors in the country – Arunaraje Patil, Javed Sayyed, David Dhavan, Renu Saluja, Reena Mohan, Bina Paul, Arghyakamal Mitra, Rajkumar Hirani, Sanjay Leela Bhansali, Arjun Gourisaria, Sanjib Kumar Dutta, Irene Dhar Malik – the list is endless.
+A man who nurtured and taught some of the best film editors in the country – Arunaraje Patil, Javed Sayyed, David Dhavan, Renu Saluja, Reena Mohan, Bina Paul, Arghyakamal Mitra, Rajkumar Hirani, Sanjay Leela Bhansali, Arjun Gourisaria, Sanjib Kumar Datta, Irene Dhar Malik – the list is endless.

 Professor Rao or Rao Saab as he was known, passed away on 24th July, 2017 at the age of 93.
 The following tributes from his former students (and even not his students) from the FTII tells us of the high esteem in which they hold Rao Saab.

 Film Editing, 1969